JoinColony/coding-challenge-events-list/README.md

 Now that you have the `colonyClient` instance, you can use it to filter out the logs of just the events that you need.

-Note that this example only covers this for one event type, as the process is the same for  of them.
+Note that this example covers only one event type _(in this case `PayoutClaimed`)_, as this process is the same for all.

 ```js
 import { getLogs } from '@colony/colony-js';